-Windows capture the commanding mountain views, the extraordinary high altitude light and reflects the timelessness of the church while offering an intimate Mass experience for each churchgoer.
+Windows capture the commanding mountain views and the extraordinary high altitude light, reflecting the timelessness of the church while offering an intimate Mass experience for each churchgoer.
 The octagonal shape intentionally avoids the usual square, rectangular or oval configurations of most modern-day churches.

-In collaboration with the founding pastor, Tryba Architects designed every furnishing down to the last detail: the ambry and glass vessels containing the sacred oils.
+In collaboration with the founding pastor, Tryba Architects designed every furnishing down to the last detail, including the ambry glass vessels containing the sacred oils.